prowler-cloud/prowler/docs/tutorials/aws/role-assumption.md

 ## Role MFA

-If your IAM Role has MFA configured you can use `--role-mfa` along with  `-R`/`--role <role_arn>` and Prowler will ask you to input the following values to get a new temporary session for the IAM Role provided:
+If your IAM Role has MFA configured you can use `--mfa` along with  `-R`/`--role <role_arn>` and Prowler will ask you to input the following values to get a new temporary session for the IAM Role provided:
 - ARN of your MFA device
 - TOTP (Time-Based One-Time Password)